Shock Top: Sunset Orange

 Released as part of their 2017 rebranding, "Sunset Orange" focused heavily on the orange peel spice of the flagship Belgian White, spicing the beer with only orange.

 Inner Beauty

 Released as part of their 2017 rebranding, "Inner Beauty" is a seasonal, fall and winter only witbeer spiced with Jamaican tangelo.

 Twisted Pretzel Wheat

 On national pretzel day, August 26, 2014, Shock Top released a limited run pretzel themed beverage, "Twisted Pretzel Wheat".
 Jill Vaughn, Shock Top's brewmaster stated the reasoning for the flavor was that "Pretzels are everyone’s favorite beer snack."
 The beer would be brewed with wheat, caramel malt, orange peels and a rich pretzel flavor, and have a dark caramel color and 5.2% abv.

 Wheat IPA

-Introduced commercially on February 6, 2013, "Wheat IPA" was an India Pale Ale brewed as their flagship Belgian White, but with hops and circus peels added.
+Introduced commercially on February 6, 2013, "Wheat IPA" was an India Pale Ale brewed as their flagship Belgian White, but with hops and citrus peels added.
 The result was a unique tasting hybridization of witbeer and IPA with a 5.8% abv.